kuanyui/.emacs.d/README.md

 # ˊ・ω・ˋ Emacs~~
 This is an init file for non-programmer.
+Without any warranty surely because this is just for my personal usage. =w=+

 ## Installation